-RAID 5 is a popular RAID level, seeing use in servers for businesses of all shapes and sizes.
-While RAID 5 is resilient, it is not immune to failure, and a RAID 5 failure can be devastating.
+RAID 5 is a popular RAID level for data storage, seeing use in servers for businesses of all shapes and sizes.
+While RAID 5 is resilient and features redundant data to protect itself in case of a hard drive failure, it is not immune to failure, and a RAID 5 failure can be devastating.
 Loss of data, loss of revenue, and loss of customer confidence can set you back days, weeks, or even months.
 The consequences of RAID 5 data loss can wreak havoc on your business—if you don’t start looking for data recovery solutions on the double.
-The RAID recovery experts here at Gillware know how to recover RAID 5 data better than anyone else.

-Because RAID 5 has single-drive fault tolerance, a RAID 5 array won’t crash, even after one hard drive has failed.
-However, when a second hard drive fails, the RAID array, and your data, becomes inaccessible.
 There are dozens of ways a RAID 5 server can fail.
 A fire, a flood, or a power surge or outage due to a lightning strike can do the trick.
-Acts of God notwithstanding, these arrays can also fail due to old age as the hard drives inside wear our.
-And, of course, you can’t rule out human error.
+Acts of God notwithstanding, these arrays can also fail due to old age as the hard drives inside wear out.
+And, of course, you can't rule out human error.

 Gillware Data Recovery has a simple, step-by-step method to recover RAID 5 data after a server crash.
 With our nine-step process, our RAID recovery experts have saved thousands of clients from their failed RAID 5 servers over our past decade-plus of data recovery work.
 Our data recovery process is 100% financially risk-free, with free inbound shipping and free evaluations.
 We don’t charge our clients for our work until we successfully meet their data recovery goals.

 Gillware has a nine-step process to recover data from crashed RAID 5 servers and NAS devices:

 Read on to learn what goes on in each step in further detail: